OlivierSohn/hamazed/BACKLOG.md

-- when we iterate over rows and columns, try numLoop

 - random numbers generation is 50% time in fastest (Size 8 18) (ComponentCount 1) 0.7 benchmark.
 We could try sliding rows / columns randomly